elixirschool/elixirschool/_posts/2021-08-23-rocket-validator.md

 categories: general
 date: 2021-08-16
 layout: post
-title: "Validating accessibility and HTML with Rocket Validator"
+title: "Validating Accessibility and HTML with Rocket Validator"
 excerpt: >
 Learn how we're checking and monitoring the new Elixir School site to detect and fix accessibility and HTML issues using Rocket Validator.
 ---